Mcybertest/Network-Topology-design/README.md

 <h2>Description</h2>

-In this lab, I designed both a physical and a logical network topology with LibreDraw, an open source vector graphic editor.
+In this lab, I designed both a mock physical and logical network topology with LibreDraw, an open-source vector graphic editor.
 <br />